Soccer-Spurs condemn trio for COVID-19 protocol breach in Christmas party | Sports-Games

 Reguilon was named among the substitutes for Spurs' Premier League game at home to Leeds United on Saturday, while Lamela and the injured Lo Celso were both left out of the squad.
 Asked about the incident after his side's 3-0 win over Leeds, Tottenham manager Jose Mourinho said he was disappointed.

-Lanzini said he took full responsibility for his actions.
 "I want to apologise for a bad mistake I made over Christmas...
-I know people have made difficult sacrifices to stay safe and I should be setting a better example," he said on Twitter https://twitter.com/manulanzini/status/1345368205636853762.
+I know people have made difficult sacrifices to stay safe and I should be setting a better example," he wrote on Twitter https://twitter.com/manulanzini/status/1345368205636853762.

 ALSO READ